-If you’re reading this, you probably do not know what a PR is.
+If you’re reading this, you probably don’t know what PRs are.

 Luckily, it’s pretty simple.

-PR is short for “personal record”, also known as a PB or “personal best”.
-These terms are used interchangeably and basically mean the same thing.
+PR is short for “personal record,” also known as a PB or “personal best.”
+These terms are used interchangeably and mean the same thing.

-The simplest examples are lifting more weight on a certain movement, running a set distance faster, and even jumping higher than you ever have before.
+The simplest examples are lifting heavier weights or even lifting lighter weights for more reps, running a set distance faster, and even jumping higher than you ever have before.

 Different Types Of Personal Records

-Obviously, there are different personal records depending on the type of training you’re doing.
+There are different personal records depending on the type of workout you want to do.